 The Callisia repens Bianca is a succulent and was first seen in China, Cuba, and South Africa.
 Fans of the plant often refer to it as cute or adorable, owing to its delicate pink leaves and little bushy presentation.

-You may see the plant referred to simply as a “Callisia,” but there are a few different varieties of Callisia repens, and each features slightly different leaves.
+You may see the plant referred to simply as a “Callisia.”
+Still, there are a few varieties of Callisia repens, each with slightly different leaves.
 The Bianca variety is the one with pink variegated leaves.

 Your Callisia will love living in a hanging basket, and its trailing vines will look beautiful, especially when you ensure it gets the right amount of light and water.